 The statue of the angel Moroni, which was installed on the Los Angeles California Temple to face southeast as the temple does, was later turned to face due east at the request of Church President David O. McKay.

-The Los Angeles California Temple is one of five temples featuring an angel Moroni statue holding the gold plates.
+The Los Angeles California Temple is one of five temples featuring an angel Moroni statue holding the gold plates, but it is the only one of the five not sculpted by Avard Fairbanks.
 (The other four temples are the Washington D.C.
 Temple, Jordan River Utah Temple, Seattle Washington Temple, and México City México Temple.)